riceroc/go-micro/README.md

 Postgres | 5432 | 5432

 #### WSL2 Tshoot
-1. When connecting to the Postgres container utilize the IP address of the WSL2 VM where the Postgres VM is running.
+1. When connecting to the Postgres container utilize the IP address of the WSL2 VM where the Postgres container is running.